chkjacky/youtube-tutorials/README.md

 **2. Kelly Cheung (Kelly Cheung)**

-*Note: She focuses on everything on NFT and gamings.*
+*Note: She focuses everything on NFT and gamings.*

 Bio: ALL ABOUT GAMING | NFT | CRYPTO